Creating a Function

 Adding a Function from a Function Source

-Using a role with the CREATE_FUNCTION privilege, create a new Function using the CREATE FUNCTION statement.
-Note in this statement's WITH clause, we are specifying the Function Source we added in the previous step as well as the class name for the Function we wrote in the previous section.
+Using a role with the CREATE_FUNCTION privilege, create a new function using the CREATE FUNCTION statement.
+Note in this statement's WITH clause, you specify the function source added in the previous step, plus the class name for the function you wrote in the previous section.

 CREATE FUNCTION reverse(s VARCHAR) RETURNS VARCHAR LANGUAGE JAVA WITH(